Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 • Follow-up visits are 40 minutes

-• Avoid caffeine 2 hours before treatment.
+• Avoid caffeine 2 hours before in case you need to change or adjust your treatment.

 • Be prepared to relax after your treatment.

 Acupuncture is a highly regulated industry, similar to other medical providers.
-We are licensed in Texas by the Texas Medical Board and receive our credentialing from NCCAOM.org.
+We are licensed in Texas by the Texas Medical Board and receive our credentialing from NCCAOM.org (NCBAHM).
 We must obtain a license in any state where we practice and continue our education biannually to renew our license.
 We are required to obtain a graduate-level degree and pass the following Board exams.

 Texas Medical Board Requirements: